 The Walt Disney World Theme Parks

-There are 4 theme parks in Walt Disney World each with their own unique ambience.
+There are 4 theme parks in Walt Disney World each with their own unique ambiance.
 All 4 theme parks are large and usually take a minimum of 2 days to complete.
-Guide maps & show times are available at the entrance to all parks.
-If you download the My Disney Experience App on your smartphone you can also access this information both prior to your visit & throughout the day.
-We will provide you with tips & hints on how to plan your visit to Walt Disney World later in this guide.
+Guide maps & showtimes are available at the entrance to all parks or via the My Disney Experience App.

 The Magic Kingdom was the very first theme park to open in Walt Disney World on the 1st October 1971.
 Today it is the most popular theme park in the World.
 It often attracts large crowds and has a maximum capacity of 100,000 which is often reached on National Holidays.